grommunio/grommunio-documentation/kb/mail_content.rst

 `oxcmail_export` routine without stopping the server itself. (`gromox-exm2eml -u test@a4.inai.de 0x5001b`)

-If a message is received on a remote syste in an unexpectedly broken fashion, there may be a problem with the sending path.
+If a message is received on a remote system in an unexpectedly broken fashion, there may be a problem with the sending path.
 If the issue is visible with the message that is placed in the Sent Items folder, confer with the section "Messages at rest".
 The gromox-exm2eml utility is eml2mt-mt2exm but in reverse,